BenAgro314/engsci_vault/engsci_year2/CHE374/CHE374 Week 7.md

 $$ SOYD = \sum_{k=1}^{N}k = \frac{N+1}{2}N$$
 $$D_t = \frac{N-t+1}{SOYD}(B-S)$$

-This is faster in earlier years and slower in later years than [[#Straight Line]] depreciation
+This is faster in earlier years and slower in later years than [[CHE374 Week 7#Straight Line]] depreciation

 ##### Units of Production